ta3ag/lbd/docs/BackendTutorial/source/ctrlflow.rst

 .. literalinclude:: ../../../lib/Target/Cpu0/Cpu0DelUselessJMP.cpp

-As above code, except Cpu0DelUselessJMP.cpp, other files changed for register class DelJmp as a functional pass.
+As above code, except Cpu0DelUselessJMP.cpp, other files changed for registering
+class DelJmp as a functional pass.
 As the comment of above code, MBB is the current block and MBBN is the next block.
 For each last instruction of every MBB, we